kuninethan95/dsc-phase-2-project/RM2.md

 ### Skedacicity Individual Conclusion:
 - It has not changed much
+- Dropping individual features did nto solve problem of heteroscedasticity
 - Concern is that too much data has been dropped which narrows the scope of the models inference capabilities

 ## Going back to IQR because of heteroscedasticity
 - IQR method is more strict towards removing outliers
 - Using IQR method but only eliminiting observations based on price outliers
+- Able to provide inferences for more homes and wider range of home prices

 ```